Lapparentosaurus: Specimens

+Much more abundant material has been referred, from at least three but perhaps as much as ten individuals from different growth stages.
+This includes vertebrae and limb elements but no skulls.
 Age determination studies performed using growth ring counts suggest that this sauropod took 31–45 years to reach sexual maturity and was relatively fast-growing given the presence of a large amount of fibrolamellar bone.